Anaheim Ducks: Rebuild (2021–present)

 On November 9, 2021, Murray was placed on administrative leave by the Ducks pending the results of an ongoing investigation.
-The investigation is reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
+The investigation was reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
 Assistant general manager Jeff Solomon was initially named as acting general manager but was then named interim general manager when Murray resigned on November 10.
 Pat Verbeek was named general manager on February 3, 2022.
+At the end of the season, captain Ryan Getzlaf retired.